Stewed Sausages and Beans

 • 1 Pan

 • To prepare stewed sausages and beans, start by boiling the beans as indicated in this recipe (1).
-If you use dried beans, remember to soak them for 12 hours.
-Once cooked (2), drain the beans using a colander and set aside their cooking water.
+If using dried beans, remember to soak them for 12 hours.
+Once cooked (2), drain the beans using a colander, keeping aside their cooking water.
 This can be used instead of vegetable broth to cook the sausages and make the dish even more flavorful.
-Pour it into a pot that you will then place on low heat, to keep it warm and ready to use.
-Finely chop onion, celery, and carrot and place them in a non-stick pot along with the oil (3).
+Pour it into a milk pan and keep it on low heat, so it’s always warm and ready to use.
+Finely chop onion, celery, and carrot and place the chopped mix in a non-stick pot with the oil (3).

 a. boil the fresh or dried beans to make them stewed

 • Sauté everything over low heat, then add the sausages (4).
 Let them brown for 2-3 minutes, turning them on all sides.
-Once they have taken color, increase the heat and deglaze with the red wine (5).
-Let it evaporate for about a minute, deglazing the cooking juices, until you no longer smell the strong alcohol odor.
-At this point, add the tomato puree (6) and a good pinch of salt.
+Once they have gained color, raise the heat and deglaze with the red wine (5).
+Let it evaporate for about a minute, deglazing the bottom, until the strong smell of alcohol is gone.
+Now add the tomato puree (6) and a generous pinch of salt.

 b. brown the sausages with the sauté